 - Theatre Workshop (term course)

-- Speech (term course)
+- Public Speaking (term course)

-Chris McGriff arrived at The Hill in 2018 as the School’s new Director of the Center For The Arts.
+Chris McGriff arrived at The Hill in 2018 as the School’s Director of the Center For The Arts.
 Prior to coming to The Hill, Chris had been a director been a director, assistant director, or production assistant for more than a dozen acclaimed regional theaters, as well as several Broadway and off-Broadway houses.
 Chris was the creative show director for Dk Production Design since 2009 and the CEO of CMM Productions since 2008.
 Dk Production Design works with contemporary musical performance artists to develop concepts for sets, lights, costumes, and thematic plots for concert venues across the world, including Radio City Music Hall.
 CMM Productions provides artist development services such as private acting coaching.
 Chris has been a teacher and acting coach at several reputable community theaters, a school for special needs children, and a nationwide talent development company in Atlanta.
 He has directed fine arts ministries and productions for a number of faith-based organizations, and directed educational, touring performances highlighting African American history for the Smithsonian Institute’s Discovery Theater.
 Chris holds a B.F.A. in theater arts directing from Howard University.